-From a practical standpoint, the findings of this study can be utilized by businesses to develop more effective marketing strategies.
-Given that consumer behavior has a stronger influence than interest in purchasing decisions, marketing strategies that emphasize price, quality, and fashion trends may be more effective than those relying solely on promotional efforts based on consumer interest.
+From a practical standpoint, businesses can use this study's findings to develop more effective marketing strategies.
+Given that consumer behaviour has a more decisive influence than interest in purchasing decisions, marketing strategies that emphasise price, quality, and fashion trends may be more effective than those relying solely on promotional efforts based on consumer interest.
 Furthermore, this study offers valuable insights for the government in formulating more effective policies regarding the trade of second-hand clothing, both in terms of regulations and the empowerment of the local textile industry.

-In conclusion, this research not only contributes to the development of consumer behavior theory but also provides practical benefits for industry players and policymakers in understanding and managing the dynamics of the second-hand clothing market in Indonesia.
+In conclusion, this research contributes to the development of consumer behaviour theory.
+It provides practical benefits for industry players and policymakers in understanding and managing Indonesia's second-hand clothing market dynamics.

-The findings of this study contribute to the theoretical development of consumer behavior and interest theories, particularly in the context of secondhand clothing purchasing decisions.
-The results strengthen the theory that consumer behavior, rather than mere interest, plays a more dominant role in actual purchasing decisions.
-This supports the concept proposed by Kotler and Keller (2020), emphasizing that consumer purchasing actions are strongly influenced by cultural, social, personal, and psychological factors.
+The findings of this study contribute to the theoretical development of consumer behaviour and interest theories, particularly in the context of second-hand clothing purchasing decisions.
+The results strengthen the theory that consumer behaviour, rather than mere interest, is more dominant in purchasing decisions.
+This supports the concept proposed by Kotler and Keller (2020), emphasising that consumer purchasing actions are strongly influenced by cultural, social, personal, and psychological factors.

-Moreover, the insignificant influence of consumer interest challenges the traditional assumption that high interest directly leads to purchase, especially in the second-hand clothing market where external factors such as social stigma and hygiene concerns act as barriers.
-This enriches the theoretical understanding by introducing the importance of external moderating variables between interest and purchasing behavior.
+Moreover, the insignificant influence of consumer interest challenges the traditional assumption that high interest directly leads to purchase, especially in the second-hand clothing market, where external factors such as social stigma and hygiene concerns act as barriers.
+This enriches the theoretical understanding by introducing the importance of external moderating variables between interest and purchasing behaviour.

 From a practical perspective, the results offer valuable guidance for businesses engaged in second-hand clothing.
-Marketers should prioritize strategies that enhance positive consumer behavior, such as emphasizing affordability, quality assurance, brand prestige, and hygienic handling of products, rather than relying solely on creating consumer interest through promotional activities.
+Marketers should prioritise strategies that enhance positive consumer behaviour, such as emphasising affordability, quality assurance, brand prestige, and hygienic handling of products, rather than relying solely on creating consumer interest through promotional activities.

-For policymakers, these findings underline the necessity to regulate the second-hand clothing industry not only by restricting imports but also by implementing hygiene standards and certification processes, thereby addressing public health concerns while supporting economic needs.
+For policymakers, these findings underline the necessity of regulating the second-hand clothing industry, not only by restricting imports but also by implementing hygiene standards and certification processes.
+This would thereby address public health concerns while supporting economic needs.